-The academic year consists of two 16-week terms.
+At Seton Hill the traditional academic year consists of two 16-week terms.
 The fall term begins in late August and ends in mid-December.
 The spring term begins in late January and ends in mid-May.
 A number of intensive summer classes are available in June and July, and Seton Hill also offers intensive courses in a J-term (two weeks in January) and an M-term (two weeks in May).

-Intercultural Services Office
+Multicultural and International Services Office